fantasy11coin/hostmasternode/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Hostmasternode tests.
+Utilities to generate test vectors for the data-driven Fantasy11 tests.

 Usage: